 To check schedules, routes, and pricing, go to Egyptian National Railways website.

-Cairo – Dahab Hostel is in a great location with rooms from 90 E£.
+Budget: Freedom Hostel is a great location with rooms from 140 E£ ($8 USD)

-Luxor – Boomerang and Bob Marley Hotel has private rooms ranging from 90 to 150 E£.
+Budget: Boomerang and Bob Marley Peace Hotel has a great vibe and private rooms ranging from 90 to 150 E£ ($5 – $9 USD)

-Tipping is not required in Egypt, however it is part of the culture.
-Tipping generally should be a small amount, 5 E£ for smaller bills and 10 E£ for larger bills.
-Service may be included at some restaurants for up to 10%.
-For sheesha, if service is good, it is appropriate to tip the sheesha server.
+Tipping is not required in Egypt, however, it is part of the culture.
+Generally is a small amount is acceptable, 5 E£ for smaller bills and 10 E£ for larger bills.
+Service is included at some restaurants for up to 10%.
+For sheesha, if service is good, it is proper to tip the sheesha server.
 Leaving a tip on the table will go to the server, towards any drinks or food purchased.
 To tip the sheesha guy, leave coins in the sheesha tray.
 Don’t be surprised if locals ask for more money and tips, even if a price has been agreed upon.
 Just say no. Lastly, always check your change.
-I can’t count on both hands how many times we were short changed.
+I can’t count on both hands how many times we were short-changed.
 Kindly ask them to give you the correct change.

 All attractions have student and teacher discounts.
 The discount is typically 50% off.
 If you are a student or teacher, don’t forget to bring your ID card.